dsanmartin/wildfire/README.md

 Coupled Atmosphere-Wildfire Model Implementation

 ## Mathematical model
-This code solves the following system of PDEs
+This code solves the following system of PDEs to simulate the spread of wildfires:

 ```math
 \begin{split}